Cosmetic Surgery Case Studies: An SEO Analysis

 Each month, we compared the keywords in Google Search Console with each page to look for improvements.
 We used TF-IDF data comparing not just locally, but with other locations to look for keyword breadth improvements, and have since moved on to optimise content using Clearscope (conversion data from Ads had been used from the start to inform the main keywords to target).

-Only one of the three locations were listed in Google My Business, and it did not rank in the map pack.
+Only one of the three locations was listed in Google My Business, and it did not rank in the map pack.

-Citation directory and some local links were built to each of the three pages.
+Citation directories and some local links were built to each of the three pages.

 Each now ranks in the local map results, jumping between spots 1 and 3, depending on search location using the same city modifier keyword.